-66-68 credit hours of the University Core Curriculum (pages 28-29).
-Students choose either Fine Arts or Social Science II and take Chemistry 101 for the lab science requirement.

-\Core requirements for the entering transfer student are as stated on page 30, but requiring CH 101 (math/science), PL 352 (for last five hours, philosophy sequence), PSY 120 (social science I).

-2. 25 credit hours in courses prerequisite to the nursing major:

-CH 102, BL 200, BL 210, BL 220, and PSY 322.

-- 3. 87 credit hours in the nursing major. - 4.
-Two (or more) credit hours free elective.
+- 66 credit hours of the university core curriculum.
+All nursing students must take Chemistry 101 for the lab science requirement, PSY 120 for the social science I requirement, and PL 352 for the ethics requirement.
+Students may choose either fine arts or social science II to fulfill university core requirements. - 25 credit hours in courses prerequisite to the nursing major: CH 102, BL 200, BL 210, BL 220, and PSY 322. - 3.
+84 credit hours in the nursing major. - 4.
+Five credit hours free elective.

-Typical Program of Studies for the Generic Student
+Typical Program of Studies for the Basic Student